sunglim/systemtrading/README.md

      -koreainvestment_appsecret=<your korea invesment app secret> -koreainvestment_account=<your account> -telegram_chat_id=<telegram chat id> -telegram_token=<telegram token>
 ```

+## Korea Investment API

+`/pkg/koreainvestment` is a package to call Korea investment APIs.
+Some old codes still live in `/order/koreainvestment`, but new code should reside in pkg directory.

+Ideally, I have a plan to make this package a fully generated code.

 ## Strategry

 A strategy matches to an trading algorithm.